-BOTTOM LINE: Duke looks for its 11th straight win in the head-to-head series over Georgia Tech.
-Duke has won by an average of 16 points in its last 10 wins over the Yellow Jackets.
+BOTTOM LINE: Duke looks for its 10th straight win in the head-to-head series over Georgia Tech.
+In its last nine wins against the Yellow Jackets, Duke has won by an average of 17 points.
 Georgia Tech's last win in the series came on Jan.
-9, 2010, a 71-67 win.
+9, 2010, a 71-67 victory.

-ARE YOU EXPERIENCED: Georgia Tech has been fueled by senior leadership while Duke has depended on freshmen this year.
-Seniors Moses Wright, Jose Alvarado, Jordan Usher and Bubba Parham have collectively accounted for 68 percent of Georgia Tech's scoring this season.
-On the other side, freshmen Matthew Hurt, DJ Steward, Wendell Moore Jr., Jeremy Roach and Jalen Johnson have collectively accounted for 76 percent of all Duke scoring, including 90 percent of the team's points over its last five.MIGHTY MATTHEW: Hurt has connected on 45.8 percent of the 107 3-pointers he's attempted and has made 18 of 30 over his last five games.
-He's also made 70.6 percent of his foul shots this season.
+ARE YOU EXPERIENCED: Georgia Tech has leaned on senior leadership while Duke has been fueled heavily by freshmen this year.
+For the Yellow Jackets, seniors Moses Wright, Jose Alvarado, Jordan Usher and Bubba Parham have combined to account for 69 percent of the team's scoring.
+In the other locker room, freshmen Matthew Hurt, DJ Steward, Jeremy Roach and Jalen Johnson have combined to account for 69 percent of Duke's scoring this season, including 71 percent of the team's points over its last five games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and https://twitter.com/AP--Top25